Sunday, November 17, 2024

 Like many customers, he started out as a loiterer.
 He would frequently stop in and just look at all of our reptiles and amphibians.
 It didn’t take long before Roger went from being a loiterer to a talker.
 And talk he did.
 Roger became friendly with all of the employees at the store with the exception of Tony, the owner, and that’s just because Tony was all business and wasn’t ever a chatter during business hours unless you had money to spend (and even then, not always).
 In fact, Roger spent so much time hanging around and talking that Tony would begin to work at his nervous pace, indicating to the others that maybe we should get to work and stop amusing this guy.

 Before long, Roger began to seriously consider having a snake as a pet.
-He saw me as an expert on the topic and picked my brain quite a bit.
+He saw me as an expert on the topic (he referred to me as the "guru") and picked my brain quite a bit.
 He was an active listener and an engaged speaker.
 However, much to Tony’s dismay, Roger never purchased a snake from the store, but that was only because he wanted to skip the entry-level species and jump into the giant pythons.
 And we rarely carried those.
 Against my recommendations, Roger obtained a young Burmese python as his first snake.
 He bought it from the Chicago Reptile House down in Orland Park, in part because he liked and respected the owner, who also was a Marine veteran.
 I congratulated him, but it was clear to me that he may have been over his head.

 Roger loved that snake, and soon afterward he purchased another.
 And another.
 And soon he had acquired a large collection of Burmese pythons and other large snakes.
 By this time, he knew that he had to pay his dues for visiting so often so he began to buy things like heat lamps and food for his snakes.
 He really loved to talk snakes with me, and oftentimes snake talk would segue into other topics.
 At one point he suggested that I date his daughter who he said was “about (my) age”.
 It took me telling him that I was already spoken for two or three times before he could be convinced that his idea wasn’t going to work.
 Well then!